Elecz Electricity Price Signal API

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states 'PRICE NOW tool' and 'Call when the user asks for the current electricity price', with a specific verb ('get current price') and resource ('electricity spot price').
-It also distinguishes from siblings by stating 'Current price only → spot_price' versus 'cheapest_hours' and 'best_energy_contract'.
+The description opens with 'PRICE NOW tool' and explicitly states 'Call when the user asks for the current electricity price or "how expensive is it now?"', which clearly identifies the verb (get price) and resource (current wholesale spot price).
+It also distinguishes itself from siblings by listing tool priority and what each sibling handles, making the purpose unmistakable.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.